 What are the benefits of eating fiber?
 How can too much fiber in one’s diet be dangerous?

 As they say, everything in moderation — including fiber!
-Eating enough fiber can have many health benefits, while too much may have consequences.
-By learning how much fiber you need, how much is in your food, and adjusting your diet accordingly, you’ll be able to strike a balance that's ideal for your body (and your bowels).
+Eating enough fiber can have many health benefits, while too much may have some uncomfortable consequences.
+By learning how much fiber is needed, how much is in food, and making dietary adjustments, a balance can be found that's beneficial for the body and the bowels.

-Fiber is basically composed of plant-based food matter (i.e., fruits, veggies, whole grains, and legumes) that can’t be broken down by your digestive system.
-Whole foods contain both soluble (dissolves in water) and insoluble (does not dissolve in water) fiber.
-Although the recommendations below don’t distinguish between these two types of fiber, they are different and have distinct functions — soluble fiber helps to reduce cholesterol and glucose levels, and insoluble fiber helps with constipation by increasing fecal bulk.
+Fiber is basically composed of plant-based food matter (i.e., fruits, veggies, whole grains, nuts, and beans) that can’t be broken down by the digestive system.
+Whole foods contain both soluble (dissolves in water) and insoluble (doesn't dissolve in water) fiber.
+Although the recommendations don’t distinguish between these two types of fiber, they're different and have distinct functions — soluble fiber helps to reduce cholesterol and glucose levels, and insoluble fiber helps with constipation by increasing fecal bulk.

 Overall, fiber may lead to many health benefits, such as:

-- Keeping you regular.
-Fiber decreases the risk of constipation by bulking up and softening your stool.
+- Keeping the digestive system regular: Fiber decreases the risk of constipation by bulking up and softening stool.

-- Maintaining your bowel health.
-Fiber may prevent the development of diverticulitis and hemorrhoids.
+- Maintaining bowel health: Fiber may prevent the development of diverticulitis and hemorrhoids.
 It has also been shown to reduce the symptoms of irritable bowel syndrome (IBS) in some cases.

-- Lowering cholesterol and blood glucose levels.
-By reducing bad (LDL) cholesterol and blood glucose levels, soluble fiber also leads to a decreased risk for cardiovascular disease, coronary heart disease, and type II diabetes.
+- Lowering cholesterol and blood glucose levels: By reducing "bad" (low-density lipoprotein or LDL) cholesterol and blood glucose levels, soluble fiber also leads to a decreased risk for cardiovascular disease, coronary heart disease, and type II diabetes.

-- Controlling your appetite/weight.
-Foods that contain fiber are typically low in fat, energy-dense, take more time to chew, keep you full for longer, and block some of the digestion of fats and proteins.
+- Controlling appetite/weight: Foods that contain fiber are typically low in fat, energy-dense, take more time to chew, can help maintain satiety, and block some of the digestion of fats and proteins.

-- Preventing cancer.
-Fiber consumption may lower the risk for colorectal cancer, but the evidence is not yet conclusive.
+- Preventing cancer: Fiber consumption may lower the risk for colorectal cancer, but the evidence isn't yet conclusive.

-So, before you load up on fiber, try adding it to your diet gradually, so that your GI tract has time to adapt.
-You'll also want to drink lots of fluids to keep the fiber soft.
-Choosing a variety of soluble and insoluble fiber-rich food sources, such as fruits, vegetables, whole grain breads and cereals, and legumes (beans and peas) will ensure that not only will you get a good mix of fiber, but beneficial nutrients, too.
-Remember that brown rice and 100 percent whole wheat bread have more fiber than white rice or white bread.
-Also, eating the skins of your fruits and vegetables whenever possible can also help increase fiber intake.
-If you need advice or more information about incorporating fiber-rich foods into a balanced diet, consider making an appointment with a health care provider or registered dietitian.
+So, where to begin?
+If you're concerned you aren't getting enough, consider adding fiber to your diet gradually, so that your gastrointestinal tract has time to adapt.
+You may also want to drink lots of fluids to keep the fiber soft and prevent constipation.
+Choosing a variety of soluble and insoluble fiber-rich food sources, such as fruits, vegetables, whole grain breads and cereals, and legumes (beans and peas) can help to ensure that not only will you get a good mix of fiber, but beneficial nutrients, too.